 The commissioning of climate risk assessments prior to investment is also a form of risk management.
-For example, for one of our investment companies developing fibre netrowks in coastal areas in the US, the impacts of climate change were analysed.
-The assessment looked at not just the physical hazards in the location, but how this might affect the local population (in terms of migration) and consequently the demand for fibre in households.
+The assessments take took a bottom up approach which considers not just the physical hazards in the location, but how this might affect the local population (in terms of migration) and consequently the client base.
 This is an example of how climate risk can influence revenue estimates, and underscores the importance of integrating findings into risk management practices.